List of U.S. Army installations named for Confederate soldiers

 Numerous military installations in the United States are or were named after general officers in the Confederate States Army (CSA).
 These are all U.S. Army or Army National Guard posts, typically named following World War I and during the 1940s.
 In 2021, the United States Congress created The Naming Commission, a United States government commission, in order to rename federally-owned military assets that have names associated with the CSA.
 On 5 January 2023 William A. LaPlante, US USD (A&S) directed the full implementation of the recommendations of the Naming Commission, DoD-wide.

 In June 2025, the Army announced that all of the bases that were formerly named after Confederate officers will be reverted to their original names, except with new namesakes being used.
 Defense Secretary Pete Hegseth claimed "that military veterans and active-duty troops urged the Trump administration to rename American military bases,” after what critics called “Confederate traitors who took up arms against the government to defend the enslavement of Black people.”
-So far, the names for Fort Bragg and Fort Benning were reverted in February and March, respectively.
+The names for Fort Bragg and Fort Benning were reverted in February and March, respectively.
 All of the U.S. Army posts were reverted back to their original names by June 2025, reversing the majority of the work done by the Naming Commission, although in each case, the namesake has been a different individual with the same last name, such as Colonel Robert B. Hood.

 Senator Jack Reed of Rhode Island opposed the defense secretary’s “cynical maneuver” by writing that "By instead invoking the name of World War II soldier Private Roland Bragg, Secretary Hegseth has not violated the letter of the law, but he has violated its spirit."

 Although the individual states are not required to rename their state-owned National Guard facilities, Louisiana and Virginia have chosen to do so.
 Camp Maxey, Texas, is the only state-owned military facility named after a Confederate officer in 2025.